Skip to content

 This guide is written specifically for adults considering retraining as electricians.
 We cover the realistic costs, timelines, challenges, and the step-by-step process to make it happen.

 For adults changing career, the City & Guilds 2365 diploma route is almost always the best option.
-Unlike a traditional apprenticeship (which takes 3-4 years and is primarily designed for school leavers), the diploma route allows you to complete your qualifications through intensive training in 1 to 2 years.
+Unlike a traditional apprenticeship (which takes 3-4 years and is primarily designed for school leavers), the fast-track diploma route allows you to complete your qualifications through intensive training in 1 to 2 years.

 The diploma route follows a clear pathway: